Molecules in medicine

 S807 depends heavily on reading and writing text on computer screens, and much of the material is presented on the dedicated website, including video material.
 You will need to spend considerable amounts of time using a personal computer and the internet.

-If you have seriously impaired sight or reduced manual dexterity, you may find using the web and course-related software challenging.
+If you have seriously impaired sight or reduced manual dexterity, you may find using the web and module-related software challenging.
 You can obtain more information and advice from the MSc in Science Programme Office.
 The printed study materials are available in Adobe Portable Document Format (PDF).
 Some Adobe PDF components may not be available or fully assessable using a screen reader and mathematical and scientific materials may be particularly difficult to read in this way.
 The course requires you to access literature resources electronically.
-If you use a screen reader to access material on screen, you should check that it is compatible with the Open Library's electronic databases and resources before you start the course.
+If you use a screen reader to access material on screen, you should check that it is compatible with the Open Library's electronic databases and resources before you start the module.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Find out more about our services for disabled students.